 Apple Cider Vinegar

 Apple cider vinegar is free of calories and allowed during the fasting.
-In fact, it actually helps to reduce blood sugar levels and improve digestion.
-You should take 1-2 tbsp of apple cider vinegar diluted with water before going to sleep to reduce blood sugar levels in the morning.
+In fact, it actually helps to lower blood sugar levels and improve digestion.
+You should take 1-2 tbsp of apple cider vinegar diluted with water before going to sleep to lower blood sugar levels during the sleep.

 Stevia is a natural sweetener and a good choice if you must have something sweet.
 Studies have shown that it has no negative side effects as compared to artificial sweeteners and might even lover glucose and insulin levels.
 It might, however, instigate hunger for some and you might want to be careful.

 Coconut oil and/or other oils have little to no effect on insulin, blood glucose, or any of the other measurements that indicate a “broken fast.”
 For this reason, it could be considered as part of the fasting (as popularized by Bulletproof fasting).
 Note that fats are extremely high in calories hence you should keep this in mind if you are trying to lose weight.